chungchamchi19/jake-tran-todo-fe/README.md

 # Introduction

-Todo List Application

-- You are required to develop a simple Todo List application using ReactJS.
+Task Description:

+Develop a basic Todo List application that includes both a front end built with React and a back end API.

-- The application should allow users to add, edit, and delete tasks.
+The purpose of this task is to create a simple application that allows users to add, display, and delete todo items.
-- Additionally, users should be able to mark tasks as completed or pending.

 ## Setup